Hubs-Foundation/reticulum/README.md

 # Reticulum
-Note: **Due to our small team size, we don't support setting up reticulum locally due to restrictions on developer credentials.
-You're welcome to set up this up youself.
-In addition to runing reticulum, you'll need to also run hubs and dialog locally (because our developer dialog server is locked down)**
+Note: **Due to our small team size, we don't support setting up Reticulum locally due to restrictions on developer credentials.
+Although relatively difficult and new territory, you're welcome to set up this up yourself.
+In addition to running reticulum, you'll need to also run [Hubs](https://github.com/mozilla/hubs) and [Dialog](https://github.com/mozilla/dialog) locally because the developer Dialog server is locked down and your local Reticulum will not connect properly)**

-Reference this [dissusion](https://github.com/mozilla/hubs/discussions/3323) for more information.
+Reference [this discussion thread](https://github.com/mozilla/hubs/discussions/3323) for more information.

 A hybrid game networking and web API server, focused on Social Mixed Reality.